Behind the Scenes of the NFL with Al April 10 2018

 6. What was the Draft like for you?

 In 1978, we didn’t have a combine, ESPN, computers, cell phones or Draft experts to do mock drafts.
-We visited each team as they requested and took multiple physicals, ran countless 40 yard dashes and was tested in the weight room whenever a team requested you visit.
+We visited each team as they requested and took multiple physicals, ran countless 40 yard dashes and were tested in the weight room whenever a team requested you visit.
 Today, they bring all the players into one facility and test them, it is also televised to help players showcase their abilities.
 I missed my phone call and didn’t know the Detroit Lions was the team I was going start my NFL career with, they called my mom.

 7. What are your predictions for your favorite team in the draft this year?